 Lady.
 They met me in the day of success; and I have learn'd by the perfectest report, they have more in them than mortal knowledge.
 When I burnt in desire to question them further, they made themselves air, into which they vanish'd.
-While I stood rapt in the wonder of it, came Missives from the King, who all-hail'd me, Thane of Cawdor; by which title, before, these weyward sisters saluted me, and referr'd me to the coming on of time, with hail, King that shalt be!
-This have I thought good to deliver thee, my dearest Partner of Greatness, that thou might'st not lose the dues of rejoicing, by being ignorant of what Greatness is promis'd thee.
+While I stood rapt in the wonder of it, came Missives from the King, who all-hail'd me Thane of Cawdor; by which title, before, these weird sisters saluted me, and referr'd me to the comeing on of time, with hail, King that shalt be!
+This have I thought good to deliver thee (my dearest Partner of Greatness) that thou might'st not lose the dues of rejoycing, by being ignorant of what Greatness is promis'd thee.
 Lay it to thy heart, and farewel.

 Glamis thou art, and Cawdor ---- and shalt be What thou art promis'd.
 Yet do I fear thy nature; It is too full o'th' milk of human kindness, To catch the nearest way.
-Thou would'st be great; Art not without ambition; but without

-The illness should attend it.
-What thou would'st highly,
+Thou wouldst be great; Art not without ambition; but without The illness should attend it.
+What thou wouldst highly, That wouldst thou holily; wouldst not play false, And yet wouldst wrongly win.
+Thou'dst have, great Glamis,